 Use for:

-in steps to invoke tasks repeatedly with different loop variables.
+in steps to invoke tasks or run commands repeatedly with different loop variables.

 Examples